 An Israeli Holocaust?
 "Inconceivable!"

 How did I miss this?
-In short (my wife hates it when I refer to this), "cognitive dissonance."
+In short, "cognitive dissonance."
 I could not receive the idea that, after the European Jewish population was decimated in the 1940's Holocaust from around 9M to 3M, God would let another extermination of most Jews happen again, in their homeland that was given largely on the basis to prevent another holocaust!
 Plus, with how the Jews are so vigilant to maintain awareness with sayings like "never forget" and "never again," surely they would see this coming and had the military strength and wisdom to preempt any such plans.
 Frankly, another holocaust defies imagination; certainly mine and many others.

 At last, in rereading the whole Bible last year, I could finally no longer deny Isaiah 17's statements about Israeli losses.
 This serves as another example of the truism I often state that when we learn that our interpretation of a Bible passage was wrong, often it is because we did not take it literally enough.
 We do this frequently when what it literally says is too radical or shocking to accept presently.
 This is the explanation for why the disciples never believed and often rejected Jesus' warnings that he must die (rather than become king and liberator of Israel from the Romans as they hoped and expected).
 It was too crazy-sounding to be literal.